leonardodls/product-introduction-financial-accounting/assets/public/Chapter_4_ComprehensiveProblem/01_Introduction.md

 5. Journalize the closing entries for July

-6. Post the July Closing journal entries to the ledgers
+6. Post the July closing journal entries to the ledgers

 7. Prepare the July post-closing trial balance